satyenduM/Face-Rekognition/README.md

-# Face Recognition with Google Drive and AWS Rekognition
+# Face Recognition with Google Drive using AWS Rekognition

 This repository contains a Python script that integrates Google Drive and Amazon Web Services (AWS) Rekognition for an automated face recognition process.
 The script downloads images from a specified Google Drive folder, uploads them to an AWS S3 bucket, and then uses AWS Rekognition to compare these images with a reference face image.
 Matched images are identified and are moved to another S3 bucket.